 We want to make the mealtime experience a great one for all our children.
-Every school year, Rokesly School Council carry out a survey to ask the children about how they’d like the lunch menus improved.
-To see our latest lunchtime menus and help your child to make their choices of food for lunchtime.
+Rokesly School Council carry out a survey to ask the children about how they’d like the lunch menus improved.
+Please click the ROKESLY INFANT LUNCH MENUS button to see our latest lunchtime menus and help your child to make their choices of food for lunchtime.

-You don’t need to pay for school meals Since September 2013 all children who attend Rokesly Infants are entitled to a free school meal.
+You don’t need to pay for school meals – all children who attend Rokesly Infants are entitled to a free lunch.